 The vocabulary element has an optional boolean attribute closed that can be used to force input only with the Javascript of controlled-vocabulary add-on.
-The default behaviour (i.e. without this attribute) is as set closed="false".
-This allow the user also to enter values as free text, not selecting them from the controlled vocabulary.
+The default behaviour (i.e. without this attribute) is closed="false".
+This allows the user to enter values as free text in addition to selecting them from the controlled vocabulary.